 To achieve this principle:

-The Code Administrators may jointly or independently appoint a third party to undertake a customer survey.
+The Gas and Electricity Markets Authority may appoint a third party to undertake a customer survey.

-The Code Administrators may take advice from relevant experts on the final wording to be used in any customer survey.
+The Gas and Electricity Markets Authority may consult interested parties on the final wording to be used in any customer survey.

+The Code Administrators will provide support to the Gas and Electricity Markets Authority as necessary in respect of it undertaking a customer survey.

-The results of the metrics reporting and, to the extent it is separate, any customer survey, will feed into any periodic review conducted in line with Principle 4.
+The results of the metrics reporting and, , any customer survey, will feed into any periodic review conducted in line with Principle 4.

+Where appropriate, Code Administrators will provide commentary to give context and to support the submission of the metrics.

 The metrics that the Code Administrators will report on will include, but not be restricted to, the following: